-As part of the Bare to Beautiful program, Council partnered with local landlords, real estate agents and trader associations to activate vacant shopfronts across Boroondara’s 53 shopping precincts.
-This involved the installation of 18 temporary floral decals displays designed by a local artist.
-A new aspect to the program (Street Sounds) was added in November 2021 with roving musicians serenading in and around the shopping precincts that Bare to Beautiful participating properties were located.
+The Bare to Beautiful program saw Boroondara City Council partner with landlords, real estate agents and trader associations to activate vacant shopfronts across Boroondara’s 53 shopping precincts.
+This involved the installation of 18 temporary floral decals designed by a local artist.
+A new aspect to the program, called Street Sounds, was added in November 2021 with roving musicians serenading in and around the shopping precincts that Bare to Beautiful participating properties were located.
 The objective was to re-invigorate and assist in the economic recovery of Boroondara’s shopping precincts following the COVID-19 pandemic.

 The decals also provided vibrancy and an attractive feel back to some of the precincts where vacant shops can have a negative impact.
 There was also no record of any vandalism or graffiti to any of the shops included in the program during the activations which was a positive outcome.
 The engagement of a local artist to design the decals and roving musicians provided a unique employment opportunity during a time where the creative and entertainment sector was heavily impacted by the COVID lockdowns.
 Overall, the project improved community and business wellbeing and community connections.

 View the final report here.

 The Chatty Café Scheme aimed to reduce social isolation and loneliness by creating opportunities for people to connect at participating local hospitality and community centres in Bayside.
 Additionally, guidelines to be developed from the program's evaluation will enable the Chatty Café Scheme to be rolled out across Victoria.

 To date, this successful project has also engaged with over 100 Neighbourhood Houses, libraries, local cafes, restaurants and new parent groups and is exploring inter-generational events.